DavidSchischke/convolution_visualisation/README.md

 This repo is contains code that visualizes the activation of different convolutions for a set of given inputs.
 It uses a **LeNet5** architecture with **MNIST** data in **PyTorch**.
 This is not a very sophisticated script, but something I was interested in after watching a [3blue1brown video on Convolutions](https://youtu.be/KuXjwB4LzSA).
 I figured it might be interesting to some other people as well.
+All (relevant) functions can be found in the (`visualization_functions.py`)[https://github.com/daaawit/convolution_visualisation/blob/main/visualization_functions.py] file and should be documented well enough to be usable.

 ## Results